kinduff/kinduff/_posts/2021-11-22-the-debug-diary.md

 title: The Debug Diary
 date: 2021-11-22
 description: >-
   During a debug session I wrote a Debug Diary.
-What is that?
-How is it useful?
+What is that and how is it useful.
 ---

 I recently had to debug a performance issue for my current employer.
 I was motivated to do it since I had little time to code during that particular week and wanted to feel the rush again.